 They paint war-torn walls to highlight social problems in the country after almost four decades of war.

 Eyes are always described as a symbol of beauty in art and eastern literature, but the two eyes painted on a wall in front of me in Shahr-e-Nau area in Kabul have literally beautified an ugly security wall.
 Eyes are painted as a symbol of monitoring corruption.

 These “we are watching” eyes were produced by Art Lords – a group of young people who paint war-torn walls across the city of Kabul.

 Kabir Mokamil is the leader.
 “We have been facing cultural and social problems in Afghanistan and art has never been used to solve disputes.
-But always ‘force’ is used to solve the disputes and issues in Afghanistan.
-Art is soft power and a tool to use for peace in the country.”
+But force is always used to solve the disputes and issues in Afghanistan.
+Art is soft power and a tool to use for peace in the country," he said.